Failed Back Surgery Syndrome Statistics Don’t Tell the Whole Story

 While failed back surgery syndrome statistics show that tens of thousands of patients do not gain physical relief from their operations, there is no way to gauge the emotional cost inflicted nationwide by FBSS.
 As difficult as it is to handle the debilitating symptoms of spinal nerve compression before an operation, dealing with the disappointment of FBSS can be devastating.
 Perhaps the most damaging aspect of FBSS is the potential to become deeply depressed after optimism was dashed.
 One of the most potent tools to combat despair is education.

 If you have the option of undergoing a minimally invasive spine procedure, rather than an open neck or back operation, the numbers say it is well worth it.
-The most significant statistic from a three-year study conducted by Laser Spine Institute was the contrast between the infection rate for open back surgery (4.5 percent) and minimally invasive spine surgery (0.3 percent).
-In addition, only 4 percent of patients who underwent minimally invasive spine surgery reported complications, as opposed to the 31 percent of open back surgery patients.
+The most significant statistic from a three-year study conducted by Laser Spine Institute was the contrast between the infection rate for open back surgery (4.70%) and minimally invasive spine surgery (0.13%).

 To learn more, contact Laser Spine Institute.
 Our surgeons pioneered the use of minimally invasive techniques to alleviate the symptoms of degenerative spine conditions.